 Because of the pandemic, I am enjoying the company of my mother, sister, and chihuahua in Portland, OR.
-I am also (slowly) learning how to speak Spanish and Vietnamese, and I am reading The Color of Law.
+I am also (slowly) learning how to speak Spanish and Vietnamese, and I am reading What You Should Know About Politics ...
+But Don't.
 Besides that, I am listening to the following podcasts: Up First, Think Out Loud, OPB Politics, Freakonomics, 538 Politics, and The Weeds.

 questions, comments, or concerns? please don't hesitate to reach out.